What is Cultural Shock and How to Avoid It?

 Table of Contents

-What is culture shock?
+What is Cultural Shock?

-What are the 4 stages of culture shock?
+What are the Stages of Culture Shock?

-1. Honeymoon stage
+1. Honeymoon Stage

 The first stage is the honeymoon phase, which typically lasts anywhere from two days to a week.
 This is when you're just so excited about discovering new things and seeing all of these different cultures that you feel like everything around you is a masterpiece.

 From the place you live to the people you meet and the food you eat, everything about the place may feel good.
-You might even be fine with traffic jams and noisy neighbors.
+You might even be fine with traffic jams and noisy neighbours.
 You feel comfortable in your own skin and are not intimidated by anything that anyone says.
 In this phase, you might avoid negatives and see only positive things about the place.

 2. Frustration Stage